What is a One Button Studio?

 - Recording studio planning should start with a discussion of key stakeholders to identify must-have, nice-to-have, and frivolous features before starting the purchase of a one button studio.

 - Often, self-service recording is the priority.
-Lighting automation is excessive for many users and could be managed satisfactorily by more conventional methods - a light switch on the wall that controls ambient lights and one that turns on all studio equipment, including studio lighting.
+Lighting automation isn't critical for some users and could be managed by more conventional methods - a light switch on the wall that controls ambient lights and one that turns on all studio equipment, including studio lighting.

 - The Magewell One Button Recorder delivers the critical recording functionality in a simple, low cost package that is ready to use out of the box.